 As far as the patient is concerned, the best procedure is usually the one with which the surgeon has had the most experience.

 If you have a small hernia that doesn’t cause symptoms, there’s no need to let it worry you.
-When it becomes large enough to cause you pain, the surgeons at Brattleboro General Surgery practice would be glad to consult with you.
+When it becomes large enough to cause you pain, the surgeons at Brattleboro General Surgery will be glad to consult with you.